kylesarre/Temp-ChessProject/ExtremeChess_SRS.md

 ## 1.3 Intended Audience and Reading Suggestions
 Our intended audience consists of:

-* Developer(s) - indviduals who are responsible for designing the software itself.
+* Developer(s) - individuals who are responsible for designing the software itself.
 * Project Manager(s) - individuals who are overseeing the development of the software, establishing deadlines, and managing risks.
 * Tester(s) - individuals who verify that specifications outlined in this document are followed in the software design.
 * Documentation Writer(s) - individuals who need to outline what a feature does, its purpose, and how it will fit into the current system